-Campaign Finance and Public Disclosure Board Administers the requirements of the Ethics in Government Act (M.S.
+Campaign Finance and Public Disclosure Board - Administers the requirements of the Ethics in Government Act (M.S.
 10A).
 The Board's four major programs are campaign finance registration and disclosure, public subsidy administration, lobbyist registration and disclosure, and economic interest disclosure by public officials.
-The Board has six members, appointed by the Governor on a bi-partisan basis for staggered four-year terms.
+The Board has six members, appointed by the Governor on a bi-partisan basis.